UPPMAX/HPC-python/docs/batch.rst

 Exercises
 ---------

-.. challenge:: Run the first serial example from further up on the page for this short Python code (sum-2args.py)
+.. challenge:: Run the first serial example script from further up on the page for this short Python code (sum-2args.py)

     .. code-block:: python